-Sernova's Cell Pouch System
+Sernova Cell Pouch System

 Sernova's patented Cell Pouch technologies are uniquely designed to take into consideration the biological requirements of therapeutic cells.
-This is achieved through an 'organ-like' environment in which a vascularized tissue matrix for therapeutic cells develops upon implantation.
+This is achieved through an 'organ-like' environment defined as a vascularized tissue matrix for therapeutic cells which develops upon implantation.
 Our unique approach provides for the ability for cells to be protected locally within the Cell Pouch or through systemic immune protection medications.
-We believe this unique approach helps prevent the issue of fibrosis that has plagued other implantable devices for cell therapy.
+We believe our unique approach helps prevent the issue of fibrosis that has plagued other implantable devices for cell therapy.

-The Cell Pouch is uniquely designed to be scalable for various cell therapy applications such as diabetes, hemophilia and other chronic diseases.
+The Cell Pouch is designed to be scalable for various cell therapy applications.
 Our research demonstrates that these tissue chambers develop when implanted beneath the skin or in other locations.
 In long-term preclinical studies, the Cell Pouch maintained a stable, vascularized tissue environment prior to transplantation of therapeutic cells which we believe is key for maintaining long-term survival and function of therapeutic cells.